-W-9 Form: Must be filled out and sent in by November 15, 2012 in order to receive Build Award funding.
-Statement of Science Objective: A 1-3 page paper describing your team's science objective.
+- □ Statement of Science Objective: A 1-3 page paper describing your team's science objective.
 Describe the question(s) you are trying to answer and the data you will be collecting.
 Also, provide a short summary of required spectrograph capabilities.
-Submit a PDF file by November 15, 2012.
-Team Photos/ Member Biographies: Please provide a photograph of your team (with your advisor) to be included on the NSSSC website.
+Submit a PDF file by May 2, 2014. - □ Team Photos/ Member Biographies: Please provide a photograph of your team (with your advisor) to be included on the NSSSC website.
 Also, each team member should submit a personal biography with an individual photo.
-Please submit by November 30 th .
-Medical Consent Agreement and Media Release Form for every participant and advisor; submit by November 30, 2012.
-These forms are found on pages 21, 22 and 23 of this Handbook , respectively.
-Preliminary Status Report: Submit a 2-3 paragraph description of your team's status to date.
+Please submit by May 2, 2014. - □ Medical Consent Agreement and Media Release Form for every participant and advisor; submit by May 2, 2014.
+These forms are found on pages 21, 22 and 23 of this Handbook, respectively. - Preliminary Status Report: Submit a 2-3 paragraph description of your team's status to date.
 Also, provide 3-5 photos with short captions that highlight your progress on your spectrograph.
-Submit by February 28, 2013.
-Project Report: Theoretical calculations, final-stage sketches, CAD designs (printed), parts inventory, budget, calibration data, etc. Submit by April 27, 2013.
+Submit by May 2, 2014. - □ Project Report: Theoretical calculations, final-stage sketches, CAD designs (printed), parts inventory, budget, calibration data, etc. Submit by May 2, 2014.
 Note that wavelength calibration of your instrument is expected.
-Output of a normalized intensity is, however, optional, based on your team's needs.
-Poster Presentation: Presented at the Competition on May 16 th ,17 th and 18th, 2013.
-On-site Data Collection: On May 15 and 16, 2013, teams will have 90 minutes on each day to collect data using provided heliostats.
-The goal is to demonstrate the operation of your spectrograph to the competition judges and to collect data that supports your science goal.
-Ten-minute Talks: On May 15, 16 and 17, 2013 each team will give three ten-minute talks.
+Output of a normalized intensity is, however, optional, based on your team's needs. - \Box Poster Presentation: Presented at the Competition on May 14th, 15th and 16th, 2014. - □ On-site Data Collection: On May 14 and 15, 2013, teams will have 90 minutes on each day to collect data using provided heliostats.
+The goal is to demonstrate the operation of your spectrograph to the competition judges and to collect data that supports your science goal. - □ Ten-minute Talks: On May 14, 15 and 16, 2014 each team will give three ten-minute talks.
 Teams will give the highlights of their work in the following topics: Design and Build, Educational Outreach, and Scientific Results.
 Appropriate media should be used to supplement these talks, and all members are expected to participate.
 Due to time constraints, teams running over the ten minute limit will be cut off.

-Specifics of the talks follow: o Design and Build Talk: Highlight the major design features and unique components of your spectrograph.
+Specifics of the talks follow:

+• Design and Build Talk: Highlight the major design features and unique components of your spectrograph.
 Also, describe the critical moments that your team faced during the build process.